 Abfraction Lesion: Causes And Treatment

-Proper treatment for an abfraction is based on the severity of the lesion as well as reported sensitivity and aesthetic concerns.
-A dentist will generally fill the lesion when it extends below the gums, becomes decayed or difficult to clean, or exposes the pulp or nerve of the tooth.
-This reduces sensitivity and restores the tooth structure.
-The dentist can use composite or tooth-colored fillings to cover the notches to improve the smile's appearance.
+Proper abfraction treatment is based on the severity of the lesion and the reported sensitivity and aesthetic concerns.
+A dentist will usually fill the lesion when it extends below the gums, becomes decayed or challenging to clean, or exposes the tooth's pulp or nerve.
+Filling the lesion reduces sensitivity and restores the tooth structure.
+Your dentist may use composite or tooth-colored fillings to cover the notches and improve your smile's appearance.

 If teeth grinding causes your abfractions, your dentist may fit you with a mouthguard to protect your teeth while you sleep.
 Orthodontics can also help prevent further abfraction lesions by realigning your bite and taking pressure off of certain areas of your mouth that may be prone to the damage.
 Although it won't cure abfractions, try a desensitizing toothpaste if your abfraction is minor.
 They help relieve the pain associated with tooth sensitivity and work for fast relief.